wangren09/wangren09.github.io/_pages/about.md

 **11/2022** I gave a talk on Trustworthy Machine Learning at the ECE Research Seminar at IIT

+**10/2022** I gave a talk on Trojan Attacks and Defenses at the IDEAL

 **09/2022** I joined the the Institute for Data, Econometrics, Algorithms, and Learning ([IDEAL](https://www.ideal-institute.org/team/)) as a faculty member

 **09/2022** Our paper on kNN attack and defense was accepted by IEEE Access